dcalvomayo/energytrends/README.md

 # Motivation
-The goal is to study the energy trends in the World, by using data from the World Bank.
+The goal is to study the energy trends in the World, by using data from the World Bank, and UNdata.

 # File description
 - **Databases.tar.gz**: Databases used in the project.
 Decompress with your favourite tool.